Summary

 Cells less than today "<"&TODAY()

 Notice the last two examples use concatenation with the ampersand (&) character.
 When a criteria argument includes a value from another cell, or the result of a formula, logical operators like "<" must be joined with concatenation.
-This is because Excel needs to evaluate cell references and formulas first in order to get a value, before that value can be joined with an operator.
+This is because Excel needs to evaluate cell references and formulas first to get a value, before that value can be joined with an operator.

 Examples